Yago Hortal

 22 July – 31 August 2016

-YAGO HORTAL’s works are characterized by the skilful balancing of control and chance.
+YAGO HORTAL’s works are characterized by the skillful balancing of control and chance.
 The artist makes colours on the canvas flow into each other by means of a special painting tool, but how this works is a secret that is not allowed to leave the studio.
 He steers the colour, pulls it across the canvas, accelerates it and then by sudden withdrawal of the paintbrush, splashes it over the canvas.
 The exclusive use of Spanish acrylic paint, which in this intensity of colour and texture is available only in his homeland, contributes to the extraordinary appearance of his works.
 This sophisticated technique results in abstract compositions full of dynamism and vitality, poised with intoxicating sensuality.

 YAGO HORTAL divides his œuvre into three groups of works that he describes as families: the first comprises pictures consisting of a single large brushstroke.
 Detailed, almost baroque, small-scaled brushstrokes populate the canvas in the second family.
 Tube-like forms serve as a background for the explosion of intoxicating colour that spreads out in the foreground.
 The third family consists of three-dimensional wall objects: YAGO HORTAL’s unmistakeable entanglements of colour emerge here as sculptures from the canvas.
 Acrylic paste, applied in several layers up to 15 cms thick onto the canvas, give the colour growths their three-dimensional appearance.
 This family is the most elaborate in its production: it can take up to two years to complete a work.